Earn more money with these five salary negotiation tactics

 Here is a short summary of five salary negotiation tactics that everyone can use to negotiate starting salary.
 I’ll just share each tactic and a quick description so you can use these tactics right away if you need them.

-1. Don’t disclose your current or desired salary
+1. Don’t disclose your current or expected salary

 “So where are you right now in terms of salary, and what are you looking for if you make this move?”